 Calvin Coolidge argued, “Nothing in the world can take the place of persistence.
 Talents will not, nothing is more common than unsuccessful men with talent.
 Genius will not, unrewarded genius is almost a proverb.
 Educations will not, the world is full of education derelicts.
 Persistence and determination alone are omnipotent.”

-Dear readers, I’ve found out that before any great accomplishment is achieved in reality, it’s believed within your heart.
+I’ve found out that before any great accomplishment is achieved in reality, it’s believed in heart.
 If you need to hear the applause of the crowd, you have to begin your attack in the face of criticism, believing that the applause will come later.

-That is why I would like to remind you…do your best and God will do the rest!
+To you my dear readers, I encouraged you…do your best and God will do the rest!

 Remember the future belongs to those who believe in the beauty of their dreams!
-So hold on…hold on…hold on to your dreams, dare mighty things, and never, never, never, and never give up!!
+So hold on…hold on…hold on to your dreams!

 You can if you think you can!